 Senior assessor mentors (SAMs) are a big support to our assessors.
 They're in place to support the overall robustness and integrity of Skills Active assessor training and registration.
 They are the experts in everything related to assessment!

-Our Senior Assessor Mentors have a really important role across industries.
+Our senior assessor mentors have a really important role across industries.
 If you're keen to be one of our SAMs, you'll be recognised as a role model within your field.
-In the role you'll be:
+In the role, you will be:

 Supporting and approving the registration of new (trainee) assessors, including pre-screening